Using an Ethernet Gateway 4 on a Private Modbus TCP or SNMP Network

 For the gateway to continue to receive sensor data and respond to polling on the Modbus TCP/SNMP Interface while the gateway is not sending data to Monnit Software, the Default Interface must be disabled.
 You may find that you’re not receiving sensor data or that your gateway stops responding to polling on the Modbus TCP/SNMP Interface intermittently if there is no connection to Monnit Software, but you haven’t disabled the Default Interface.

-As mentioned in this article, you will need to unlock your gateway to disable the Default Server Interface.
+You will need to unlock your gateway to disable the Default Server Interface.
 If the gateway is not unlocked, you won’t see the option to disable this interface.
 If this interface is left active while operating on a private network and the gateway can’t reach a Monnit server, the gateway will continually reach out to iMonnit unsuccessfully, and the sensor network will go inactive.
 This will be demonstrated by sensor data not being updated in the device’s sensor registers, and the sensor LED (top LED) will go dark.

 Once the gateway is unlocked, you can disable the Default Server Interface by accessing the gateway’s local configuration page (HTTP Interface) through a browser, clicking the Data Interfaces tab, and selecting Default Server Configuration, turning it off, and clicking Save Changes.
 When the gateway reboots, it will no longer attempt to report data to Monnit Software.